laangat/PHPMailer/README.md

-Certainly!
 The provided code is a PHP script that uses the PHPMailer library to send an HTML email with a button to a recipient.
 Here's a step-by-step explanation of the code:

     Include PHPMailer Libraries: